KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ## Project Phases

-A structured, end-to-end workflow was followed to transform raw transactional data into a scalable and insight-driven Power BI solution.
+A structured, end-to-end workflow was followed to transform raw unstructured transactional data into a scalable and insight-driven Power BI solution.
 The project spans data preparation, modelling, optimisation, and dashboard design, with each phase building toward actionable business insights.

 ### Phase 1: Data Preparation (Excel)